JCCyC/hdbdos-16k/README-16K.txt

 - HSET LSET 1 activates lowercase characters, HSET LSET 0 gets back to inverse-as-lowercase default mode (only works in CoCos with a 6847T1; resets inverse mode if active)
+- HSET INPUT <character> sets the cursor character.
+For example:
+  - HSET INPUT CHR$(95) sets the cursor to a thin underline instead of the default thick underline
+  - HSET INPUT CHR$(124) sets the cursor to a vertical bar like in GUI OSs
 - HSET F puts the CPU in fast mode (1.78 MHz) when accessing the ROM.
 This is the "conservative" fast mode, which will work even with older CoCos.
 HSET S gets back to slow mode.